Judy Illes

 Judy Illes, CM, PHD, FRSC, FCAHS, (born April 30, 1960) is Professor of Neurology and Distinguished University Scholar in Neuroethics at the University of British Columbia.
 She is Director of Neuroethics Canada at UBC, and faculty in the Brain Research Centre at UBC and at the Vancouver Coastal Health Research Institute.
 She also holds affiliate appointments in the School of Population and Public Health and the School of Journalism at UBC, and in the Department of Computer Science and Engineering at the University of Washington in Seattle, WA.
 USA.
 She was appointed a member of the Order of Canada in 2017.

 Research focus

 Illes' research focuses on the ethical, legal, social and policy challenges specifically at the intersection of the neurosciences and biomedical ethics.
 This includes studies on advanced neurotechnologies in basic and clinical research, regenerative medicine, dementia, addiction, and the commercialization of cognitive neuroscience.
-She also leads a robust program of research and outreach devoted to improving the literacy of neuroscience and engaging stakeholders on a global scale.
+She also leads a program of research and outreach devoted to improving the literacy of neuroscience and engaging stakeholders.
+She has also popularized the concept of neurorealism along with Eric Racine and Ofek Bar-llan.